 Lewy Body Dementia is a unique illness with unique challenges.
 It is a round-the-clock illness that puts serious strain on caregivers, especially as the disease progresses.
 It presents several challenges related to its variety of symptoms.
 Astute caregivers can help ease the situation for both the patient and family.

-- Caregiver Support: As LBD progresses, your loved one will likely suffer from delusions, hallucinations, memory problems, cognitive impairments and sleep issues.
-An extra set of hands during the day and an extra set of eyes at night can provide much-needed rest and peace of mind to a devoted and weary caregiver.
+Caregiver Support: As LBD progresses, your loved one will likely suffer from delusions, hallucinations, memory problems, cognitive impairments and sleep issues.
+An extra set of hands during the day and an extra set of eyes at night can provide much-needed rest.
+It also can bring peace of mind to a devoted and weary caregiver.

 At the David York Agency, we understand how difficult and life-changing an LBD diagnosis can be.
-You do not have to be alone in your efforts to give your loved one the best care possible.
+To be sure, you do not have to be alone in your efforts to give your loved one the best care possible.
 Our experienced healthcare professionals are highly-trained and capable of providing the extra support and attention that a Lewy Body Dementia patient requires.